adexdams/ml-supervised-learning-time-series-regression/README.md

 ## What you should expect
-The following steps were taken on the dataset to develop an ML model
+The following steps were taken on the dataset to develop an ML model:
+First, there are two notebooks in this presentation, 03 Supervised learning, ends with an overfitting problem in the model score.
+In contrast, 04 Supervised learning ended with a resolution to the overfitting problem and correction of the model.
+Then the usual steps were taken on both documents:
-* Data exploration to determine the influence of various features on the outcome or target feature
+1. Data exploration was carried out to gain clarity on the extent of the data.
-* Popular ML machines were imported into the notebook.
-* The data sets were described with statistic charts including a correlation matrix
-* Classification ML models were deployed including Logistic Regression, K-Nearest Neighbor Classifier, Random Forest Classifier, Naive Bayes Classifier & SVM Classifier
-* After the initial scoring, the models were scored and evaluated
-* The model hyperparameters were tuned using the following measures by hand coding, using RandomizedSearchCV and GridSearchCV
-* The model outputs were evaluated with an ROC curve, Confusion Matrix, Classification Report, etc.
+2. The missing datasets were replaced with median data and data types were changed to categorical data types.
+3. The data was split by the time series (SaleYear) to group into training and validation datasets.
+4. The classification ML model deployed was a Logistic Regression and scored on MAE and RMSLE
+5. A function was used to process the data and make the model work on new datasets.
+6. It also showed a hyperparameter tunning that used RandomizedSearchCV to find the best parameters and ultimately resulted in model improvement.
+7. Finally, it concluded with a function that ranked the features by importance.

 ## Next Steps